colindavey/colindavey/README.md

 - [react-tic-tac-toe-to-chess](https://github.com/colindavey/react-tic-tac-toe-to-chess) - continuing from the NxN tic-tac-toe app above, this is a mostly fully functional chess app.
 Presents a GUI, lets you make moves, only allows legal moves, the GUI includes a listing, and you can click on any move to return to the position.
 This has been absorbed into the chess monorepo above.

 I am currently working out how to create the tree widget in React that I need for the full opening repertoire editor, after which I will add the opening-repertoire editor app to the monorepo.
-You can see a super early proof-of-concept/work-in-progress [here](https://github.com/colindavey/tree-play)
+You can see a super early proof-of-concept/work-in-progress [here](https://github.com/colindavey/tree-play).

 <img src="https://github.com/colindavey/colindavey/blob/main/images/tree-play.png" width="300"/>

 Cheers,

--- C
+Colin

 <!--
 ### Hi there 👋